aldolat/posts-in-sidebar/readme.txt

 * NEW: Added option for adding user defined styles (props by Ahrale).
 * NEW: Added option for setting the space around the image (props by Ahrale).
 * NEW: Added check for rtl languages (the arrow can now be from right to left, props by Ahrale).
+* NEW: Added option for ordering by "Menu order" and "Comment count" (props by hypn0ticnet).
 * Updated Hebrew translation (thanks to Ahrale).
 * Minor bug fixings.
 * Minor enhancements.